cloudposse/terraform-aws-components/modules/snowflake-account/README.md

 ---
 title: "Component: `snowflake-account`"
 tags:
-  - component
+  - component/snowflake-account
-  - layer/TODO
+  - layer/unassigned
-  - aws
+  - provider/aws
-  - snowflake
+  - provider/snowflake
 ---

 This component sets up the requirements for all other Snowflake components, including creating the Terraform service